POSITIVE Reasons to Travel Around the World NOW with your child

 They say you find love when you are not looking, but I think love can be found when you are happy, so I seek to be happy.

+* If we don’t like it, we leave: Part of the great thing about being mobile, is that when you have had enough, you just pack up and move on – hopefully to greener pastures.
+I have learned that owning a home makes you stuck.
+You can’t get up and go.
 We have made an agreement that if one of us is unhappy, and really doesn’t like a place, we will talk about it, and be prepared to compromise and leave.

 * We can enrich others lives, as we are enriched: I am pleased that we can teach others, especially in poor places.
 It is lovely to be asked and needed, and to be able to help – just to be nice!So I hope this has inspired you to think about some travel.If you have some great reasons I have missed, please let me know, and I might be able to add them.